av-mae-uf/av1tenth-docs/docs/assistance/cheatsheet.rst

     sudo snap install <package-name>

-We will be using mainly apt package manager.
+We will be using mainly the apt package manager.

 To update the package lists, command the following: